Energy-efficient buildings

 There Are a Number of Elements

-That Can Make the Building “green”.
+That Can Make the Building “energy-efficient”.

 These Include